CodeLuca/HTTP-Goose/README.md

 # HTTP-Goose
-A web utility that lets you create easy APIs with Mongoose
+A NodeJS library to easily create MongoDB (with Mongoose) based APIs